wezlemin/delta-docs/general/keysystem-tutorial.md

 2. Wait until the task completes.
 This usually takes a minute.
 3. Click the Open button and repeat the steps to get your key.

-Once you can see your key, copy it, open a Roblox game, and click Continue.
+Once you can see your key, copy it, open a Roblox game, paste it in the box, and click Continue.
 Keys last 24 hours — if a key doesn't work, generate a new one.

 **⚠️ KEYS ARE HWID-BASED — only the keys you generate will work for your device.
 Do not share keys.**